river-martin/lrl-wiki-text-cls-dataset/README.md

 # LRL Wiki Text Classification Dataset

+## Exploratory Data Analysis

+See `"scripts/An Exploratory Analysis of Zulu Wikipedia for Multi-label Classification.ipynb"` for an overview of the structured dataset.

 ## Installation (Ubuntu)

     # Run these commands from the project's root directory to install the project as a python package in a conda environment.